 Whoever said you have to take risks to win, didn’t mean drafting injury-prone or unproven players in the early rounds.
 I get it.
 It’s boring to play it safe, and nobody makes comments about how great a pick is when it’s the obvious safe play.
 That’s okay.
 I’d rather look like a genius in September than March.
 That probably means you’ll skip over the trendy hitter everyone thinks is gonna break out.
 It means you’ll probably have to bypass that pitcher with the 100-mph heater to go along with a sketchy injury history.
-Maybe you try to wait out Randy Arozarena or Bo Bichette that one extra round.
+Maybe you won’t get shares of Shohei Ohtani or Luis Robert, two hitters with a wide array of potential outcomes, and who are going very early in drafts.
 The early rounds of a draft are not where you earn profit.
 Use them for safe investments more likely to get you your money back.
 Save your upside plays for later.

 2. Let your sleepers be sleepers.

-If you start reaching too far for your sleepers, though, you take away a lot of your profit even if that player breaks through.
+If you start reaching too far for your sleepers, though, you take away a lot of your profit even if that player breaks through and you feel like a genius for drafting them earlier than everybody else.
 I still remember a perfect example of this from years ago.

 It was an NL-Only industry mock draft during the draft season of 2012.
 Jose Altuve was coming off a nice, but unspectacular 57-game debut (Yes, the Astros were in the NL then).
 The draft was going mostly as expected until someone (I honestly don’t remember who) drafted Altuve in the third round.

 Now Altuve went on to have a very nice year and probably returned his value, so some would say this guy nailed it.
-Smart fantasy owners know he cost himself a ton of value.
-He could have safely waited until the ninth round to draft Altuve and taken a more proven player in the third.
-So maybe he got third-round value out of Altuve, but his ninth-round pick was just a run of the mill ninth-round pick.
+Smart fantasy baseball managers know he cost himself a ton of value.
+He could have safely waited until the eighth or ninth round to draft Altuve and taken a more proven player in the third.
+So maybe he got third-round value out of Altuve, but his ninth-round pick was just a run-of-the-mill ninth-round pick.
 It was a great call on the player.
 It was a terrible mistake as a draft pick.

 3. Use a paper cheat sheet